pirovc/ganon/README.md

 ### --single-reads and --paired-reads (classify)

 ganon accepts single-end or paired-end reads.
 In paired-end mode, reads are always reported with the header of the first pair.
-The maximum number of k-mers matches a pair can have is: `length(read1) + length(read2) + 1 - k`.
 Paired-end reads are classified in a forward-reverse orientation.

 ### --min-kmers and --max-error (classify)

-Both parameters are used to define the similarity threshold between reads and references. `--max-error` will work with a fixed number of errors to calculate the amount of k-mers necessary to match. `--min-kmers` will directly tell how many k-mers (in %) are necessary to consider a match.
+Both parameters are used to define the similarity threshold between reads and references. `--max-error` will calculate the minimum amount of k-mers matches based on the q-gram lemma. `--min-kmers` will directly tell how many k-mers (in %) are necessary to consider a match.
+Note that the strata filter will always select reads with the best error range first (no error, 1 error, 2 errors, ...) and those parameters are controlling the lower bound of the threshold.

+`--max-error` is recomended when working with precise classification.
+For example, most of your reads are represented in the index. `--max-error 0` means that all k-mers of a read should match a reference to be classified (very strict).
+Values used here are usually low (1, 3, 5), but not necessarily.
+Note that if you have reads of different lenghts you may want to use `--min-kmers` (with high values, e.g. 0.75) to apply roughly the same criteria for your data.

+`--min-kmers` is recommended in more exploratory cases where exact matches are not possible.
+For example, analysing a sample with very few known species. `--min-kmers 0`  means that any read with one or more k-mers will be considered.
+This does not mean that any read will be classified, but that the threshold is very low for reads with few matches.
+Using low `--min-kmers` will mostly introduce false positives with a chance of increasing your sensitivity.
+Values here are usually low (0.25, 0.1, 0.05).

 ### --max-error-unique (classify)

 Exclusive error rate to define the similarity threshold of reads with unique matches.
 This is applied after filtering and only if a read is exclusively assigned to one target.
-If the threshold is not achieved, the match is not excluded but assigned to the parent node.
+If the classified read has less than `--max-error-unique`, the match is not excluded but assigned to its parent node.
 This is useful in a scenario when a read is poorly matched against a specific target (species, assembly) due to lack of representativity (just one references for a species, for example).
-Usually set to 0 or 1.
+Usually set to lower values (0, 1, 2).

+### --strata-filter (classify)

+The strata filter is active by default.
+For every read, the best match - meaning most k-mers against the same target - is selected.
+An error value is calculated based on the q-gram lemma.
+All matches below this error rate are discarded (`--strata-filter 0` by default).
+For example: the best match of a read has 0 errors (all k-mers matched a target).
+With `--strata-filter 1` all matches with 0 + 1 errors will be reported. `--strata-filter -1` will disable the strata filtering and report everything up-to `--max-error`/`--min-kmers`.
+To use ganon as a not optimized k-mer counter use: `--min-kmers 0 --strata-filter -1`.

 ### --offset (classify)

 `--offset` can be used to speed-up analysis by skipping k-mers. `--offset 1` will check every k-mer of the sequences to be classified. `--offset n` will only evaluate every nth k-mer of the input sequences.
 For `--offset 1` there are possible performance improvements by disabling this function in compilation time with `-DGANON_OFFSET=OFF` (default is `ON`).
+Note that offset will affect the sensitivity and precision of your classsification.

 ### --max-bloom-size and --bin-length (build)